guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 Once you’ve bought your annuity you only have a short period when you can still change your mind (in most cases 30 days).
 After that you can’t change the decision and your rate will be fixed.

+From April 2016 you might be able to [sell an annuity you own](/already-bought-annuity) as the government is changing the rules for this.

 ###Types of annuities

 Types of annuities you can buy: